thejunto/handbook/content/workflow.md

 - [Platforms](#platforms)

 ## How we set priorities:
-On Mondays during our [overlap](#overlaps) we talk about what are the most important things we should get done (as a company) for the week.
+We set our priorities for the week every Monday during our [overlap](#overlaps).
+The idea is to discuss "what are the most important things we should get done (as a company) for this week?"

-Everyone then chooses a work priority and a personal priority.
+Towards the end of the overlap everyone chooses a work priority and a personal priority.
 - **Work Priority**: How you are going to contribute to accomplishing the companies goals, for the current week.
 - **Personal Priority**: Something personal that you want to work on this week.
 Examples: Practice a habit, learn something new, get something done.
+Past examples have included: finishing coding guidelines, going through a code academy course, reading Alan Turing's biography, visiting grandma.

+After Monday's overlap, everyone will be aware of everyone else's priorities for the week.

 ## Accountability
-Because we sometimes work remotely ([read more](/content/remote.md) on working remotely), it's important to document as much as we can.
+Working remotely ([read more](/content/remote.md) on working remotely) part of the time, means it's really important to document as much as we can so we can coordinate what we're doing.

-After Monday's overlap, everyone will be aware of everyone's priorities for the week.

 There are two ways we keep each other accountable:

 1. We keep our to-do's on Basecamp, this way everyone knows who's in charge of what and when it's due.
 At the end of the day Basecamp automatically sends an email with a summary of what everyone accomplished for that day.
 2. We also have an #accountability channel on Slack where we check-in at the the start of our workday by saying what we will be working on that day.
 This is to help keep everybody in the loop of what you're working on and it allows us to coordinate efforts better.
-(Working remotely we've found that using this channel has become invaluable.)
+(We've found that using this channel has become invaluable.)
 At the end of your workday or periodically you can post a status on what you've accomplished and how the day went.

 ![accountability](/images/accountability.png)